876priyanshu/Smart-City-Traffic-Flow-Optimizer/README.md

 # Run the console application
 ./bin/traffic_optimizer.exe

-# Follow the menu options to:
+# these are the features
 # 1. Display city map
 # 2. Find shortest route
 # 3. Simulate traffic